top of page

 • These duties are owed to the association as a whole, meaning all unit owners—not just the declarant.

-So when you hear a declaran in control, that simply means he/she gets to appoint directors- who then must act in the best interest of the association.
+So when you hear a declarant in control, that may mean a number of things.
+He/she gets to appoint directors- who then must act in the best interest of the association.
 Which may or may not be in the declarant's best interest.

-The legal requirement that appointed directors owe fiduciary duties to the HOA is often undermined in practice when those directors have employment or financial ties to the declarant.
+Lastly, the legal requirement that appointed directors owe fiduciary duties to the HOA is often undermined in practice when those directors have employment or financial ties to the declarant.
 This disconnect between legal form and practical control is a significant governance vulnerability in common-interest communities and merits deeper analysis.
-See the post on this site titled Legal vs. Practical Control: A Core Tension in HOAs prior to developer termination for more.

 The declarants authority over an HOA rests in the declarant and special declarant rights as defined by NRS 116 and typically contained in the contract (CC&RS).
-See the post on this site titled Developer control even after "control termination"- Dark secret #2 for more.
+For a deeper diver see the post When Elections Can Be Merely Symbolic.

 **We are not attorneys and any written or electronic communications is provided here or on this site as a service to the internet community.
 Any advice that is provided on this site is based on our experience.
 Consult an attorney for legal advice..